 This risk should be enough encouragement for any company not using Motor Vehicle Record checks (MVRs) to implement them.
 Some companies use MVRs during the hiring process to validate people’s driving records.
-Other companies run checks annually or quarterly.
+Other companies run checks annually or even continuously.
 A company that doesn’t use MVRs may have a harder time proving they consistently employ appropriate measures designed to ensure safe vehicle operators.

 Many fleet accidents that result in lawsuits end in arbitration.
 Depending on the severity of the accident, this could be hundreds of thousands or more.
 That number does not include legal fees.